Validated Patterns

 This pattern demonstrates a pattern that models the store side of a retail application.

-It is derived from the Quarkus Coffeeshop Demo done by Red Hat Solution Architects.
-The demo models the use of multiple application microservices which use Kafka messaging to interact and a Postgres database to persist data.
-(There is a homeoffice analytics suite in the demo that we hope to include in a later version of the pattern.
+It is derived from the Quarkus Coffeeshop Demo created by Red Hat Solution Architects.
+The demo showcases the use of multiple microservices that interact through Kafka messaging and persist data in a PostgreSQL database.

 This demo pulls together several different strands of the demo and allows for multiple stores to be installed on remote clusters via ACM if the user desires.